-- The HSL require only that suitable facilities for food and lodging be available; they do not indicate who must pay for the accommodations.
+- Suitable facilities for food and lodging must be available; the regulations do not indicate who must pay for the accommodations.
 Railroad labor and management may negotiate an agreement for the payment of lodging or meals through the collective bargaining process. - When facilities for suitable food and lodging are not within a reasonable walking distance of the release point, the railroad must provide transportation to and from the facilities. - o The provisions defining reasonable walking distance in the respective collective bargaining agreements will govern, where applicable.
 Otherwise, reasonable walking distance takes into consideration not only distance per se, but such factors as time, location, weather, and safety.
-(Congressional Record, 1978) - Providing transportation may include hotel vans, but they must be available for the employees. - o If the railroad provides a taxi, it is a matter of collective bargaining as to whether the railroad or the employee pays the fare.
+(Congressional Record, 1978) - o Providing transportation may include hotel vans, but they must be available for the employees. - o If the railroad provides a taxi, it is a matter of collective bargaining as to whether the railroad or the employee pays the fare.